binghao-huang/FlexiTac-IsaacSim-Simulation/README.md

 # Acknowledgements

-We thank Jimmy Wang, Yifan He, Xuihui Kang, and Yuhao Zhou for their contribution, valueable feedback and suggestions on this simulation environment.
+We thank Jimmy Wang, Yifan He, Xuihui Kang, Yuhao Zhou, Jie Xu, Iretiayo Akinola , Yu-Wei Chao, Siyu Ma, and Chang Yu for their contribution, valueable feedback and suggestions on this simulation environment.